wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-excel/includes/4-worksheets-commands.md

 ### Advanced worksheets operations

-There are a number of advanced worksheet operations, including worksheet events for `onActivated`, `onAdded`, `onDeactivated`, and `onDeleted`.
+There are many advanced worksheet operations, including worksheet events for `onActivated`, `onAdded`, `onDeactivated`, and `onDeleted`.

 Developers can also freeze worksheet panes and protect or unprotect worksheets.